 Accountants operate under strict regulatory oversight where errors trigger fines, lawsuits, and license revocations.
 AI speakers must address how automated systems handle SOX Section 404 requirements, maintain PCAOB-compliant audit trails, and protect sensitive financial data under state privacy laws.

 Strong speakers provide concrete compliance examples.
-They might explain how their firm's AI audit tool creates documentation that satisfied PCAOB inspectors during 2023 reviews, or how they programmed their tax AI to flag transactions requiring Form 8886 disclosure.
-They share specific risk management frameworks, such as EY's three-tier AI governance model that reviews algorithms monthly for accuracy drift.
+They might explain how AI audit tools create documentation that satisfies regulatory inspectors, or how tax AI systems flag transactions requiring specific disclosures.
+They share specific risk management frameworks, such as governance models that review algorithms regularly for accuracy drift.

 Client Communication and Service Delivery